 The Electron, Proton, and Alpha Monitor (EPAM) particle instrument on the ACE satellite measures the low energy electrons and protons carried with the solar wind.
 This is a very useful tool to find out if a CME could be Earth-directed and when it might arrive.

-This plot shows us the amount of high energy solar protons at Earth as measured by GOES-15.
+This plot shows us the amount of high energy solar protons at Earth as measured by one of the GOES satellites.
 It can indicate if there was a significant eruption on the Sun.
-These high energy protons can also cause all kind of problems here at Earth.
+These high energy protons can cause all kind of problems here at Earth.
 Press "help" for more information.

 A lot of people come to SpaceWeatherLive to follow the Sun's activity or if there is aurora to be seen, but with more traffic comes higher server costs.
 Consider a donation if you enjoy SpaceWeatherLive so we can keep the website online!